 Buying property in Portugal in 4 steps

-Signing the Deed of Purchase and Sale is just one step in the process of buying property in Portugal.
+Signing the Deed of Purchase and Sale is just one step in buying property in Portugal.
 The four steps below explain more about the process of real estate transactions in Portugal.

 Step 1: Obtain a NIF

 The ability to purchase a property in Portugal is open to individuals of all nationalities.
-The sole requirement is to possess a valid tax number (NIF) in Portugal.
+The sole requirement for signing the Deed of Purchase and Sale is a valid tax number (NIF) in Portugal.
 Obtaining a NIF number is free and accessible to both residents and non-residents.
 Foreign citizens must only present a valid passport, while EU nationals can provide an identity card from any EU member state as sufficient documentation.

 Step 2: Finding a property